 Annual objectives can include such items as:

 - expanding to a new market, and completion of a critical project

-Typically, the annual incentive is paid in cash and is often expressed as a multiple of the CEOs annual salary.
-Most annual incentives include a three-tier structure: a “threshold” level, below which no award is earned, a "target" level, which is the executive's normal expected performance, and a "stretch" component, meaning that the company would have to obtain extraordinary results for the maximum incentive to be paid.
+Typically, the annual incentive is paid in cash and is expressed as a percentage of the CEOs annual salary.
+Most annual incentives include a two-tier structure: a "target" level, which is the executive’s normal expected performance, and a "stretch" component, meaning that the company would have to obtain extraordinary results for the maximum incentive to be paid.
 This is done to encourage executives to achieve superior results.
-Board compensation committees can be very creative in structuring annual incentives to reward achievement of company-specific objectives.